The Australian Newspaper Plan aims to preserve Australian newspapers for permanent access.

 The environmental conditions at which print and microfilmed newspapers are held needs to be carefully monitored to ensure that these newspapers last.

-In order to protect newspapers for as long as possible, but still provide access to the information they contain, libraries and archives are microfilming newspapers.
-Due to its relatively low cost and high-speed production, as well as ease of storage, microfilm has proved to be a popular preservation option.
-This remains true in the digital era, in which microfilm is a cost-effective basis from which to digitise newspapers.
+In order to protect newspapers for as long as possible, but still provide access to the information they contain, libraries and archives have microfilmed many newspapers.
+Due to its relatively low cost and high-speed production, as well as ease of storage, microfilm has proved to be a popular preservation option and a cost-effective basis from which to digitise newspapers.

 Just because a newspaper is microfilmed doesn't mean it's preserved!